T (for Torture)

 Join us for this gala event and viewing of his film.
 Get tickets at HMTC.TicketLeap.com

-What HMTC does is video productions with three cameras.
-Then edit it like a tv program or movie film.
+Three cameras were used.
+Then was edited like a tv program or movie film.
 The experience for the viewer is enhanced with the closeups, far shots, and wide-angle shots.

 To do the above is a big job for the editor.
 Many hours are devoted to get the shots seamlessly in a film format.
 However, it pays off at the end.

-The pay-off is on June 4 at 7pm.
-Do make a reservation at hmtc.ticketleap.com to assure you a seat for seats are limited.
+The pay-off is on June 4 at 7pm, which is allowed for public viewing, but wear masks.
+Do make a reservation at hmtc.ticketleap.com.
 The seats are free.
+(All comments accepted as the author refines the play.)

 Silvia has been awarded Artist of the Year for 2021-2022 by Senator Melissa Hurtado.
 It was presented by Zoom in February 2022 by the Senator, for Silvia’s work in the community providing opportunities for arts experience.
 She has put together an acting training program complete with improv, puppetry, lighting and sound opportunities, staged readings and staged productions, and writes a column for the Hanford Sentinel called HMTC – This Week.
 This column talks about theater, artists, and endeavors of Hanford Multicultural Theater Company which she co-founded with her daughter.
 With the pandemic she began a podcast which she co-hosts.
 The podcast is called HMTC Behind the Scenes Podcast.
 She also delved into film which she directs and does the editing.